dazhwu/pydynpd/Benchmark/performance comparison.md

 ![Alt text](./images/Test_1.svg)

-The chart above shows that our package (pydynpd) is not far behind of xtabond2 even though it is a interpreted package.
+The chart above shows that our package (pydynpd) is not far behind of xtabond2 even though it is an interpreted package.

 ## Test 2: System GMM

 In the second test, pydynpd produced the same regression results as those by xtabond2 and panelvar. plm has different results because it doesn't include constant term.
-On the other hand, we made several attempts but could not make R package pdynmc work; it kept on reporting the same error message (i.e., "Matrices must have same number of rows in cbind2(x, .Call(dense_to_Csparse, y)").
+On the other hand, we made several attempts but could not let R package pdynmc work; it kept on reporting the same error message (i.e., "Matrices must have same number of rows in cbind2(x, .Call(dense_to_Csparse, y)").

 | Package            | Running Time | Relative to the fastest |
 | ------------------ | ------------ | ----------------------- |